-Admissions opened on 1st September 2017 for applications to the Master of Public Policy for 2018 entry.
-The deadline for receipt of applications is 19 January 2018.
+Admissions have now closed for applications to the Master of Public Policy for 2018 entry.
+Admissions for 2019 entry will open on 1st September 2018, with the deadline for receipt of applications being 18 January 2019.

 We are looking for a diverse group of people who want to work in partnership with others to make positive change in the world through public policy.